MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-power-platform.md

 The **Soft Reserve** page in **Operational Visibility** group allows users to make soft reservations to inventory.

 > [!NOTE]
 > The capability of making soft reservations through user interface is intended for feature test.
-Each soft reservation request should be associated with a transaction order line change (creation, modification, deletion, and so on).
+Each soft reservation request should be associated with a transaction order line change (creation, modification, deletion, etc.).
 Therefore, it is recommended to only make soft reservations that are linked to back-end orders.
 For more information, see [Inventory Visibility soft reservations](inventory-visibility-reservations.md).

 Follow these steps to set up and run a soft reservation.

 1. In the **Product** section, enter the `Organization ID`, `Site ID`, and `Location ID` values that you want to make soft reservation.

-1. Click **Edit Dimensions** button to select or unselect dimensions from request body.
+1. Click **Edit Dimensions** to select or unselect dimensions from request body.
 Enter correpsonding values.

 1. In **Reservation Settings** section, select `Enable negative inventory to support oversell` to skip available-for-reservation check, or unselect it to enforce the check.

-1. In **Reservation Settings** section, select for **Reserve on measure** the data source and physical measure to execute the soft reservation on, and then enter the quantity below.
+1. In **Reservation Settings** section, select for `Reserve on measure` the data source and physical measure to execute soft reservation on, and then enter the quantity below.

 1. Click **Post** button on top navigation bar to send the request.